PresleyHank/hondamobilityhacks-2019/autonomous_driving_data/README.md

 The data contained within this category was collected and provided by Continental and P3.
-For questions or issues withaccessing the date, please seek out the support staff from P3.
+For questions or issues withaccessing the date, please seek out the support staff from P3 (Seth Jones).

 ## Drive Scenarios
 Maps of exact drive routes are available from Seth Jones if desired.